JumpsecLabs/PrintNightmare/PrintNightmare Network Analysis.md

 >
 > Dray A, Security Researcher @ JUMPSEC

+### Update 2021_July_11
+I had some messages requesting a copy of the PCAP created in the [last section where we re-create the exploit](#re-creating-the-exploit) to get better insight into the malicious files being transffered.

+You can find the [PCAP on this github here](#attacker_side.pcapng).
+Please check the hash matches when you download `3be6c0b1a002ae1951634627e9c7e2cd2c806c8c457b513ed605f8eade4d08d6`

+### Post continued

 The infosec community has been busy dissecting the PrintNightmare exploit.
 There are now variations of the exploit that can have various impacts on a target machine.

 When we at JUMPSEC saw that [Lares](https://github.com/LaresLLC/CVE-2021-1675/blob/main/zeek/PrintNightmare.pcap) had captured some network traffic of the PrintNightmare exploit in action, I wondered if there was an opportunity to gather network-level IoCs and processes that could offer defenders unique but consistent methods of detection across the various exploits.